 “Yes – twice.
 I saved about $500 on a new Toyota Prius and about the same on a new Subaru Impreza.
 I like the no-haggling and the short time to buy, easy decisions, no pressure.
 I would prefer a better price and prefer working with closer dealerships.
 We had to drive 1 hour for the Subaru dealer, as Costco only works with specific dealers, not always the closest one to you or the store.”

-As you can see, the Costco Auto Program offers a number of ways to save on a new or pre-owned vehicle.
-In review, if we use the real-life examples cited above here are ways to save using the Costco Auto Program:
+As you can see, the Costco Auto Program offers a number of ways to save on a new or used vehicle.

 While we wouldn’t recommend only using the Costco Auto Program, it would certainly make sense to get a quote from them as part of your car-buying process.